AlaaKH123/Pipline-DevSecOps/README.md

    curl -X POST http://localhost:9090/-/reload
    ```

-   You can access Prometheus targets at:
+   we can access Prometheus targets at:

    `http://<your-prometheus-ip>:9090/targets`